AP FACT CHECK: Trump Team Distortions on Biden and Police

 THE FACTS: That’s misleading, a selective use of Biden's words on the subject.

-The email links to a video clip of Biden’s conversation with liberal activist Ady Barkan, who endorsed Biden on Wednesday after supporting Sens.
+The email links to an excerpted video of Biden’s conversation with liberal activist Ady Barkan, who endorsed Biden on Wednesday after supporting Sens.
 Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont during the Democratic primaries.
+A full recording of that conversation provided by the Biden campaign to The Associated Press shows he once again declined to support defunding police.

 Barkan raises the issue of police reform and asks whether Biden would funnel money into social services, mental health counseling and affordable housing to help reduce civilian interactions with police.